jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   > is a promise, so he carried Crocodile safely on his back
   > across the entire realm of humans, a journey that lasted
   > many years.
 He also swore, in his anger, that never again
-  > would Men and Crocodiles be friends , and so it has remained
+  > would Men and Crocodiles be friends, and so it has remained
   > to this day."

 - Guess they should go in the shrine and check it out?